gaschgithub/microrhythm-analysis/README.md

   subdivision alternation.

-These results support the hypothesis that microrhythmic duration patterns can reflect tacit stylistic consensus across genres and can be formalized into rhythmic prototypes usable in musical creation.
+These results support the hypothesis that microrhythmic duration patterns can reflect tacit stylistic consensus across genres and can be formalized into rhythmic prototypes.

 ---